platehub/platehub.github.io/docs/theme-files.md

 As you can see there is also a 'Default section' template.
 This template corresponds to the `_sections/_section.plate` file name, so without a dot-separated template name.
 It's always a good idea to keep the 'default' template around.
 So in the case of the screenshot, there are two section theme files: `sections/_section.plate` and `sections/_section.cta.plate`.

 **Heads up!** Theme templates only work for sections, for now.

+## Theme file paths
+Theme file paths for [Plate layout components](/docs/getting-started#the-plate-nested-layout-structure) are structured as follows: `:plural_name/:theme_file_name.:ext`.
+In the case of Inline Layout components, `:theme_file_name` is the singular name of the layout component or content type.

+E.g.
+`sections/_section.plate`
+`posts/show.plate`

+#### Content Types
+Theme files for content types are structured the same way, but in this case the plural and singular names are set by you, when [creating content types](/docs/content-types#creating-content-types).

+E.g.
+`pages/show.plate`
+`categories/show.plate`
+`colored_buttons/_colored_button.plate`
+`paragraphs/_paragraph.plate`

+#### Assets
+Assets (CSS, JS) must always be placed in the `assets` folder in the root of your theme.
+After that you can nest folders as deep as you want.
+These paths are all valid:

+`assets/style.css`
+`assets/css/style.css`
+`assets/js/libs/my_js_lib.js`

+#### Partials
+Partials are snippets of code that can be included in other theme files, with the `include` tag.
+Partials are useful to keep your code clean and prevent unnecessary code repetition.
+Unlike some other theme files, you are not limited to where to put partials, except the `assets` folder.
+So the following paths are all valid:

+`/_some_partial.plate`
+`paragraphs/_some_partial.plate`
+`theme/_some_partial.plate`